Resolve Debt

 Debt consolidation loan

-With a debt consolidation loan, you use the money from one loan to pay off multiple smaller loans.
-If you pay off higher-interest debt with a lower-interest consolidation loan, you can save money on interest charges.
+With a debt consolidation loan, you use the money from one loan to pay off multiple smaller debts.
+If you pay off higher-interest debt with a lower-interest consolidation loan, you could save money on interest charges.

 A debt consolidation loan could simplify your medical debt payoff and relieve stress by replacing multiple monthly payments with a single payment.

 This might be a strategy to consider if you’re keeping up with payments but you want to give yourself some breathing room.
-The single monthly payment is often lower than the total of all the required monthly payments on the debts you want to pay off.
+The single monthly payment is often lower than the total of all the required monthly payments on the debts you want to clear with the consolidation loan.

 Achieve's personal loans are simple and fast and can be a smart choice if you want to consolidate your debt.
-You can get an interest rate discount if you use most or all of the funds to directly pay off creditors.
-Funding typically takes 24 to 72 hours, you can set your payment date to best suit you, and you get to choose your own payment terms—two, three, four, or five years.
+You might qualify for an interest rate discount if you use most or all of the funds to directly pay off creditors.
+You can set your payment date to best suit you, and you get to choose your own payment terms—two, three, four, or five years.

 Home equity loan

-If the amount you owe on your current mortgage is less than the value of the home, you might be able to tap into that value and pay off your medical debt with a home equity loan.
+If the amount you owe on your current mortgage is less than the value of the home, you might be able to borrow against your home equity to pay off your medical debt.

 A home equity loan is also called a second mortgage.
 Your home is collateral against the loan, just like with a primary mortgage.
-A major perk is that it's usually easier to get approved for a home equity loan, and the interest rates can be lower than other types of financing.
+Collateral is a guarantee that protects the lender.
+If you don’t repay the loan you could lose the collateral.
+This is normal for secured loans like mortgages and car loans.
+A major perk of home equity loans is that the interest rates tend to be lower compared to other types of financing.
 A home equity loan could be a solid way to pay off your medical debt.

-While medical debt can feel crushing, solutions are out there.
+Solutions are out there for your medical debt.
 It's best to understand exactly what medical debt collections mean for your credit and financial situation and see what medical debt forgiveness options and other debt solutions you might qualify for.
 You got this!

 Written by